michal2229/image-align-and-average/README.md

 ## image-align-and-average

-Python application for image noise removal by aligning and averaging many images.
+Python3 application for image noise removal by aligning and averaging many images.

-It uses OpenCV and NumPy.
+It uses OpenCV3 and NumPy.

 OpenCV is used for image analysis (feature detection, matching, finding homography, transforming).

 NumPy is used for image processing and averaging.

-Images are processed with 16bit per channel accuracy.
+Images are processed with float32 accuracy and saved as 16bpc PNGs.

 Samples included.